pvti/CORING/README.md

      Comparison of pruning methods for VGG-16 on CIFAR-10.
 </div>

-<div style="text-align: justify"> CORING is evaluated on  various benchmark datasets with well-known and representative architectures including the classic plain structure VGG-16-BN, the GoogLeNet with inception modules, the ResNet-56 with resisual blocks, the DenseNet-40 with dense blocks and the MobileNetV2 with inverted residuals and linear bottlenecks.
-Due to large number of simulations, these models are all considered on CIFAR-10.
+<div style="text-align: justify"> CORING is evaluated on  various benchmark datasets with well-known and representative architectures including the classic plain structure VGG-16-BN, the GoogLeNet with inception modules, the ResNet-56 with residual blocks, the DenseNet-40 with dense blocks and the MobileNetV2 with inverted residuals and linear bottlenecks.
+Due to a large number of simulations, these models are all considered on CIFAR-10.
 Also, to validate the scalability of CORING, we conduct experiments on the challenging ImageNet dataset with ResNet-50. </div>

 <details>